Joshkunz/podcasts/README.md

 $ podcasts download -sES "^1[0-9]{2}.*"
 ```
 would find all of the episodes that start with a number from 100 to 199.
+(*Note* the regex matching uses 'search' style matching, so you need a
+^ at the front to match from the start of a string.
+Also the exact syntax
+for the regex is python style (complete documentation found [here]))

 Once you have found what episodes you want to download, all you have to
 do is remove the small s flag (`-s`) and re-run the command: